Iterative Motion Editing with Natural Language

 \subsubsection{User Study}

-Like~\cite{hertz2022prompt} we conduct a user study to compare a sample of edited motions produced by MDM-PE and our system.
-Users each evaluated 15 edited motions.
-Users rated the overall quality of motion, fidelity to the editing instruction, and structural similarity to the original motion from 1-5 (higher is better); details are in Appendix D. Users greatly preferred our system's ability to remain true to the edit; we show average scores in Table~\ref{fig:user_study}.
-Our system's average Fidelity score of 4.56 far exceeds MDM-PE's score of 1.85, and was judged better on structural similarity as well.
-We also observe on a per-motion level that MDM-PE \textit{can} have high Fidelity scores, but at the cost of structural similarity; similarly, MDM-PE motions \textit{can} maintain structural similarity, but completely ignores the edit.
-On the other hand, our motions score high on both axes; see Figure~\ref{userstudygraph}.
+We conduct a user study to compare a sample of edited motions.
+19 users rated nine MDM-Edit motions versus our edited versions, and nine MoMask-Edit motions versus our edited versions.
+Users were asked to rate each result based on the overall quality of each motion, fidelity to the editing instruction, and structural similarity to the original motion from 1-5 (higher is better); details are in the Supplemental.
+We show average scores in Table~\ref{fig:user_study}.
+Our system's Fidelity scores far exceed both baselines, and were judged better on structural similarity.
+On a per-motion level, we observe that though baselines can sometimes maintain structural similarity, they often struggle to simultaneously maintain Fidelity.
+In contrast, our motions score high on both axes; see Fig.~\ref{userstudygraph}.